The Trapezius muscle

 Putting the skin back on, the thoracic trapezius lies over the shoulder blade from the midline to the tuber of the scapula, which you can feel on your horse.
-And you can easily see that it is one of the muscles that would be squished if the saddle was placed too far forward and held in place with a breast collar, or if for some reason the last bit of the shoulder blade couldn't slip under the front bar tip as the horse is fully extending his front leg.
+And you can easily see that it is one of the muscles that would be squished if the saddle was placed too far forward, especially if it was held in place with a breast collar, or if for some reason the last bit of the shoulder blade couldn't slip under the front bar tip as the horse is fully extending his front leg.
 It is also in a position to be harmed by saddles that are too wide - bar spread or angle - so that the top of the bar tip digs into the horse.

 Looking at different horses...
 Some horses have really thick, bulgy trapezius muscles.
 While the "wither pocket" area also fills with fat, you can have some horses where that wither pocket is convex due, in a large part, to a thick trapezius muscle.

 Some horses are really flat through the wither pocket area where the trapezius lies.

 It is very common to have a bit of an indent behind the shoulder blade.
 This is where the term "wither pocket" would have come from - that nice dip behind the shoulder blade which holds a saddle tree in place so well.
 As long as the hollow is not excessive, not painful and is smooth, it is a healthy back.